saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 ```

 Validation:
-  - Verify that the Leaf should be created and proper response received.
+  - Verify that the Leaf should be created and an appropriate response received.
 In this case the loopback interfaces should be created in the configuration.

-### Test 3: Send an Update request with 2 valid updates
+### Test 3: Send a Set Update request with 2 valid updates
-Condition to test: send update request with 2 valid update payloads
+Condition to test: Send a Set Update request with 2 valid update payloads
 ```
 path: { origin: "openconfig" elem: { name:"interfaces" } }